 The Appalachian Forest Museum

 The Appalachian Forest Museum is the Arc’s main visitor center showcasing eight fine-art murals depicting the world significance of Ohio’s forest and America’s Eastern hardwood biome.
 There are two short hiking trails beginning from the Museum, bringing you through an old-growth forest and winding down into the Rocky Fork Gorge, and a 3.5 mile loop trail beginning at the Museum’s lower parking lot.

 The Forest Has a Story…

-The Appalachian Forest Museum is the first museum in the world devoted to Earth’s temperate forest biome.
-Visually stunning and inspiring, the Appalachian Forest Museum brings visitors a new perspective on our home biome.
+The Appalachian Forest Museum is the first museum in the world devoted to Earth’s temperate deciduous forest .
+Visually stunning and inspiring, the Appalachian Forest Museum brings visitors a new perspective of our “home-sweet-biome.”
 Follow a deer trail through an ancient grove of old-growth tree replicas to experience the little-known but world significant story of the temperate forest.

 The story, which starts 33 million years ago and spans across the globe, is told in nine chapters, each illustrated by an original mural sized oil painting, hand-painted by renowned artists Geoff Mowery, John Agnew, Robert Dafford, and Ann Geise.